trovit/reffects/docs/built-in-effects.md

 The data associated to a `"dispatchLater"` effect is a **delayed event object**.

-A delayed event object has three keys: `eventId`, `payload` and `milliseconds`.
+A delayed event object has three keys: `id`, `payload` and `milliseconds`.

-The value associated with  the `eventId` key identifies the event, the value associated with the `payload` key is the payload of the event which is optional and it's an empty object by default, and the value associated with the `milliseconds` key is the number of milliseconds the dispatch will be delayed.
+The value associated with  the `id` key identifies the event, the value associated with the `payload` key is the payload of the event which is optional and it's an empty object by default, and the value associated with the `milliseconds` key is the number of milliseconds the dispatch will be delayed.

 In the following example the event handler for the `"removeCalendarWithDelay"` event returns an **effects object** that includes a `"dispatchLater"` effect which describes the dispatch of the `"removeCalendar"` that will happen after 200 milliseconds.